Cactoidal/Time-Crystal/godot/README.md

 ___

 While working, I realized that at least for this application, I don't actually need to encrypt the secret output and put it back on-chain.
 Because the seed is public, the DON can simply reconstruct the entire secret whenever necessary.
 This means the "saved secret" can be considerably larger than I originally thought, I only need to use one "inner key", and I don't need to expose any ciphertext whatsoever.

+Furthermore, I shouldn't need to use a secondary PRNG function like Xorshift, because I can convert the pseudorandom bytes produced by the CSPRNG key into an integer, and just operate on the integer directly.